 Many companies meet these guidelines through the use of tokenization:

 Tokenization is when sensitive information —such as digits in a credit card number —is replaced by non-sensitive information, or tokens, so that it cannot be read.
 This is an effective means of encrypting data because it’s extremely secure: the tokenized information can only be detokenized to redeem the sensitive data under strict security controls and the storage of tokens and payment card data must comply with PCI standards, including the use of strong cryptography.

+There are varying levels of PCI compliance that is based upon the amount you are transacting.
+Many ecommerce platforms handle compliance for their merchants.
 Staying PCI Compliant and ensuring that all stored credit card data is fully tokenized in this way greatly reduces the risk of this sensitive information being stolen and used.
 Keeping this data secure is extremely important for all online retailers: if cardholder data is stolen, their credit can be negatively affected and they could lose credibility, money, and even their business.

 The SSL Certificate — also mandatory per PCI — also works to ensure that the sensitive information that is sent over the internet is encrypted and secure.
 When retailers or site visitors send information or data over the internet, it gets passed through multiple computers before reaching its destination server.
 At any point during this chain, it could get stolen if it is not encrypted with an SSL Certificate.